Attend a Council of Governors' meeting

 Helen Woods, Staff Governor

 Helen has worked her entire professional career in the NHS.
-She has spent 20 years as a chief pharmacist, the last 11 with us here in Cornwall.
+She has been a chief pharmacist since 2003, and since 2012 with the Trust.

-Through her role as chief pharmacist, Helen has developed a deep understanding of the services we provide.
+Through her role as chief pharmacist, Helen has developed a deep understanding of the services the trust provides.
 Her role sees her work with clinical and non-clinical staff and with colleagues from all professions.
-She is passionate about helping them to deliver the best possible patient care.
+She is passionate about helping all staff to deliver the best possible patient care.

-Helen became a Governor because she wants to ensure we hear the voice of staff at all levels of the Trust.
-She’s also keen to ensure we have robust assurance and challenge on how we work.
+Helen became a staff governor because she wants to ensure we hear the voice of staff at all levels of the Trust.
+She's also keen to ensure we have robust assurance and challenge on how we work.